aussio/pgn-viewer/IMPLEMENTATION.md

 4. **Advanced Features (Branch Map, Caching, etc., with tests and UI)**

 ---

+## 7. MoveTree Editing & Interactive Board

+### 7.1.
+Enable Editing of MoveTree via Chessboard

+- [ ] Allow users to play moves directly on the chessboard UI.
+- [ ] When a move is played:
+  - If the move already exists as a child of the current node, update `currentNode` to that child (no tree modification).
+  - If the move does not exist and the current node is the end of its branch, add the move as a new child (continuing the current variation).
+  - If the move does not exist and the current node is not at the end of its branch, create a new variation/branch starting from the current node with the new move.
+- [ ] Update the MoveTree and Zustand store accordingly.
+- [ ] Ensure the UI (chessboard, move list, tree view) updates in response to edits.
+- [ ] (Optional) Add ability to delete nodes/moves from the tree.
+- [ ] **Write tests** for all editing scenarios (add, branch, delete).

+---

 ## 6. Cool additional ideas
 - Significance Algorithm
 - [ ] Use the lichess API (https://explorer.lichess.ovh/lichess?variant=standard) to send a FEN and get back the most common next moves.